Start here

 Step-by-Step Instructions

-2. Roll a flat slab: Using your roller (or a glass jar), roll the clay to about 2-3mm thick.
-Aim for even thickness.
+- Roll a flat slab: Using your roller (or a glass jar), roll a small even slab at the thickness you want to test.

-7. Bake: Follow the package directions for your exact clay line and use the thermometer to confirm the real oven temperature near the tray.
+- Bake: Follow the package directions for your clay line and use the thermometer to confirm the real oven temperature near the tray.

 Variations to Try Next

 Ready to start?
 Grab one clay line, roll out a small slab, cut a couple of shapes, and run a clean test bake.
-The fastest way to learn polymer clay is still to make something small, look closely at the result, and adjust one variable at a time.
+The fastest way to learn polymer clay is still to make something small, look closely at the result, and adjust deliberately from there.